bufbuild-ru/docs/docs/migration-guides/migrate-v2-config-files/index.md

 $ buf config migrate --diff
 ```

-The migration tool does have one case where it doesn't detect the configuration files: if you have configuration files with a non-standard name (for example, if you've specified language-specific templates for code generation like `buf.gen.go.yaml`).You also may not want to migrate all of your files at once for various reasons, such as:
+The migration tool does have one case where it doesn't detect the configuration files: if you have configuration files with a non-standard name (for example, if you've specified language-specific templates for code generation like `buf.gen.go.yaml`).

+You also may not want to migrate all of your files at once for various reasons, such as:

 - you want to keep v1 `buf.yaml` files around for testing purposes
 - you want to separate migration of `buf.yaml`/`buf.work.yaml`/`buf.lock` files from `buf.gen.yaml` files